ArtificialLegacy/imgscal/README.md

   * The most recently generated log also gets saved as `@latest.txt`.
 * `disable_logs` when set to true turns off all log output to files.
 * `always_confirm` when set to true skips the confirmation screen before running a workflow.

+## Known Issues

+* There is an upstream issue related to `mainthread` when running on Windows.
+  * Sometimes causes the application to crash within the first frame of the master window.
+  * Sometimes prevents `gui.update()` from updating the UI when called from a scheduled function.
+  * Recommended to run through WSL when using the gui library on Windows.
+* Some parts of the `gui` library may not work properly.
+  * `gui.css_parse()` is added but the underlying `g.ParseCSSStyleSheet()` is currently broken.
+  * `gui.wg_css_tag()` can still be used, but will not have any affect until the upstream issue is fixed.
+* When a lua panic occurs outside of the `gui.window_run()` loop, it may cause the window to not close until the process is closed.
+  * Looking for a solution as calling `.Close()` on an already closed window causes GLFW to break until the process is restarted, and there is no publically exported field to check if a window is active.
+* It is currently possible to deadlock in certain circumstances.
+  * Passing the same collection item twice into a function that schedules on it. e.g. `image.draw()`
+  * Calling a function that schedules on a collection item within a function already running for that collection item. e.g. Calling `image.size()` within the callback of `image.map()` for the same images.